Community worker resources

 You can help your clients get legal aid by preparing them for the intake interview.
 LSS interviews potential clients in person at a legal aid office or over the phone.
 To find out more, see How to apply.

-What your client should expect from a legal aid contract
+What your client needs to know about and should expect from a legal aid contract

 How to change a legal aid lawyer